s-wheels/image_text_similarity/README.md

 - LOSS FUNCTION: Bidirectional ranking loss on the cosine similarity between the two embeddings.
 (Enforces that positive pairs should have higher similarity than negative pairs).

+- OPTIMISER: Stochastic Gradient Descent is used for simplicity and produces good enough results.

 ### References: